-Individuals going through extreme weight loss through bariatric surgeries are particularly at risk of acquiring nutritional deficiencies that may lead to hair loss.
-Similarly, individuals switching to strict selective diets are also prone to develop such complaints.
-The most common nutritional deficiencies linked with hair loss include protein, iron, biotin, zinc, essential fatty acids, and Vitamin B12.
+Extreme weight loss, especially after bariatric surgeries, can put individuals at risk of nutritional deficiencies that may lead to hair loss.
+Switching to strict selective diets can also contribute to this issue.
+Several essential nutrients are associated with hair health, including protein, iron, biotin, zinc, essential fatty acids, and Vitamin B12.

-Inadequate protein intake can have detrimental effects on all parts of the human body, especially the hair, nail, and skin, which are primarily composed of protein.
-Low levels of body protein cause early fading of hair color, brittle hair strands, and increased hair loss.
-L-lysine is an example of one such important amino acid that is responsible for the shape and volume of hair.
-Inadequate levels of lysine can lead to premature hair loss and thinning.
-Therefore, while losing weight it is essential to ensure that foods that contain high amounts of proteins such as fish, poultry and beans, are a regular part of the meal plan.
+Inadequate protein intake negatively affects hair, nails, and skin, as they are primarily composed of protein.
+Low protein levels can cause early fading of hair color, brittle strands, and increased hair loss.
+L-lysine, an essential amino acid, plays a crucial role in hair shape and volume.
+Inadequate lysine levels can lead to premature hair loss and thinning.
+Therefore, while losing weight, it is vital to incorporate protein-rich foods such as fish, poultry, and beans into the meal plan.

-Along with mineralization of the bones, vitamin D is also required for stimulating the growth of new hair follicles.
-Vitamin D has also been found to have a strong association with the pathogenesis of autoimmune condition alopecia areata that causes patchy hair loss.
-A study published in 2019 also demonstrated that a vitamin D deficiency can worsen the hair loss over time.
+Vitamin D not only contributes to bone health but also stimulates the growth of new hair follicles.
+It has also been linked to alopecia areata, an autoimmune condition causing patchy hair loss.
+A study from 2019 revealed that a deficiency in vitamin D can worsen hair loss over time.

 Conclusion